typestack/typedi/docs/typescript/02-basic-usage-guide.md

 ## Singleton vs transient classes

 Every registered service by default is a singleton.
 Meaning repeated calls to `Container.get(MyClass)` will return the same instance.
-If this is not the desired behaviour a class can be marked as `transient` via the `@Service()` decorator.
+If this is not the desired behavior a class can be marked as `transient` via the `@Service()` decorator.

 ```ts
 import 'reflect-metadata';